tas-mac/aks-aspnet-sqldb-rest/exercise04.md

     # List the application releases
     $ helm ls
     #
-    # List the pods in the 'development' namespace
+    # List the pods in the 'default' namespace
     $ kubectl get pods -n development
     #
     # Check the deployed Kubernetes service
-    $ kubectl get svc -n development
+    $ kubectl get svc -n default
     #
     ```
+5. You should see the service and the deployment available in the Kubernetes dashboard.
+If the health checks are passing then you should be able browser to the claims API.